naman2304/notes/ddia.md

 * Forward compatibility means you can have a new version of the schema as writer and an old version of the schema as reader.
 Conversely, backward compatibility means that you can have a new version of the schema as reader and an old version as writer.
 * To maintain compatibility, you may only add or remove a field that has a default value.
 * If you were to add a field that has no default value, new readers wouldn't be able to read data written by old writers.
 * Changing the datatype of a field is possible, provided that Avro can convert the type.
-Changing the name of a filed is tricky (backward compatible but not forward compatible).
+Changing the name of a field is tricky (backward compatible but not forward compatible).
 * The schema is identified encoded in the data.
-     * In a large file with lots of records, the writer of the file can just include the schema at the beginning of the file.
+     * In a large file with lots of records, the writer of the file can just include the schema (full schema and not just version number) at the beginning of the file (like sending a whole bunch of records in Hadoop)
      * On a database with individually written records, you cannot assume all the records will have the same schema, so you have to include a version number at the beginning of every encoded record.
      * While sending records over the network, you can negotiate the schema version on connection setup.
 * Avro is friendlier to _dynamically generated schemas_ (dumping into a file the database).
 You can fairly easily generate an Avro schema in JSON.
 If the database schema changes, you can just generate a new Avro schema for the updated database schema and export data in the new Avro schema.
-By contrast with Thrift and Protocol Buffers, every time the database schema changes, you would have to manually update the mappings from database column names to field tags.
+By contrast with Thrift and Protocol Buffers, every time the database schema changes, you would have to manually update the mappings from database column names to field tags
+  * Very useful for ETL processes.
+If we want to export all rows from a database to HDFS, we want to fully automate this process.
+With Thrift / Protocol Buffers, we would have somebody manually convert database schema to a serialization schema to follow rules of only increasing tag numbers (database is not aware of this).

 ---